On the Effectiveness of Transfer Learning for Code Search: Approach

-For the fine-tuning of our \acl{mem}, we used the hyperparameters listed in \cref{tab:finetune_params}.
+\paragraph{Configuration} For the fine-tuning of our \acl{mem}, we used the hyperparameters listed in \cref{tab:finetune_params}.
 Since our fine-tuning procedure is very similar to the one by Husain \etal, we kept their hyperparameters whenever possible.
 We increased the maximum sequence length of the code encoder to \num{256} because the average code snippet in our fine-tuning dataset has around \num{180} tokens (see \cref{tab:so_quality}) and because we pre-trained our code encoder with the same maximum sequence length of \num{256}.
 We kept the maximum sequence length for the query encoder at \num{30} tokens as our average query contains only around \num{9} tokens.
 Thus, we do not expect better performance with a larger sequence length.
-We used the LAMB optimizer instead of Adam to reduce training time~\cite{you_large_2019} and limited training to \num{5} epochs.
-In contrast, Husain \etal trained for a maximum of \num{500} epochs but applied early stopping, \ie, their training stopped if the \ac{mrr} did not improve for \num{5} epochs (\enquote{patience} hyperparameter). \num{32} was the largest batch size fitting the memory of our Nvidia Tesla V100 (\SI{32}{\giga\byte}, see \cref{subsec:experimental_design:execution_setup}).
+To support a high number of experiments combinations and repetitions, we conducted some preliminary runs and observed a quicker convergence with \ac{lamb}~\cite{you_large_2019} than using Adam~\cite{kingma_adam_2015}.
+We then used \ac{lamb} and limited training to \num{5} epochs.
+In contrast, Husain \etal trained with Adam for a maximum of \num{500} epochs but applied early stopping, \ie, their training stopped if the \ac{mrr} did not improve for \num{5} epochs (\enquote{patience} hyperparameter). \num{32} was the largest batch size fitting the memory of our Nvidia Tesla V100 (\SI{32}{\giga\byte}, see \cref{subsec:experimental_design:execution_setup}).

 The \bert-specific hyperparameter values were mostly dictated by our pre-trained models.
 For example, the English model provided by Devlin \etal was pre-trained on a vocabulary of \num{30522} tokens.
 To keep the hyperparameters between the code and query encoder as similar as possible, we also pre-trained our source code model on a vocabulary size of \num{30522} tokens.
-The same holds true for the hidden size and the intermediate size.
+The same holds for the hidden size and the intermediate size.
 The only hyperparameters we changed from our pre-trained models were the number of attention heads and the number of hidden layers (both had a value of \num{12} during pre-training).
-We decided to use Husain \etal's values (\num{8} and \num{3}, respectively) because we observed faster convergence of the models during training with those values, presumably because of the reduced model complexity.
+We decided to use Husain \etal's values (\num{8} and \num{3}, respectively) because we observed faster convergence of the models during training with those values, presumably due to the reduced model complexity.